ajzaff/gerrit-review-web/CONTRIBUTING.md

 ### Code reviews
 All submissions, including submissions by project members, require review.
-You may use a Github pull request to start such a review, but the review itself will be conducted using git-appraise (via the [pull-request mirror](https://github.com/google/git-pull-request-mirror)).
+You may use a Github pull request to start such a review, but the review itself will be conducted using git-review (via the [pull-request mirror](https://github.com/google/git-pull-request-mirror)).

 ### The small print